ibm-cloud-docs/assistant/intents.md

 Refer to [supported languages](lang-support.html) for the availability of this feature.

-After you upgrade your conversational skill, you can [test input](#testing-your-intents) in the *Try it out* pane to see the changes.
+After you upgrade your dialog skill, you can [test input](#testing-your-intents) in the *Try it out* pane to see the changes.
 You can use **Mark as irrelevant** to indicate that the input is not related to your application.

 If you have an intent, such as #off_topic, for those inputs that are out of scope or off topic, delete the intent and test your skill by marking the inputs as irrelevant.